 According to data released by the US Geological Survey (USGS) in 2015, the global reserves of tantalum resources exceeded 100,000 tons, including 67,000 tons in Australia and 36,000 tons in Brazil.
 The United States, Burundi, Canada, Congo (DRC), Ethiopia, Mozambique, Nigeria, and Rwanda all have tantalum resources, but the exact amount is uncertain.

 According to data released by the US Geological Survey (USGS) in 2015, global tantalum mine production totaled 1,200 tons in 2014, an increase of 30 tons over 2013.
-The main producing countries are Rwanda, Brazil, Congo (DRC) and Mozambique.
+The main producing countries are Rwanda, Brazil, Congo (DRC), and Mozambique.
 Among them, Rwanda’s production accounts for half of the global production.

-Tantalum has a series of excellent properties such as high melting point, low vapor pressure, good cold workability, high chemical stability, strong resistance to liquid metal corrosion, and large dielectric constant of the oxide film on the surface.
+Tantalum has a series of excellent properties such as high melting point, low vapor pressure, good cold workability, high chemical stability, strong resistance to liquid metal corrosion, and a large dielectric constant of the oxide film on the surface.

 Therefore, tantalum has important applications in high-tech fields such as electronics, metallurgy, steel, chemicals, cemented carbide, atomic energy, superconducting technology, automotive electronics, aerospace, medical and health, and scientific research.